 Do you have a passion for wildlife and want to take your interest further into a career?
 If so then our Wildlife Training Guide Course is ideal for you.
-This program is directed at FGASA / THETA qualified Back-up Trails Guides who are looking at gaining more exposure in Viewing Potentially Dangerous Game on foot, in order of obtaining a full qualification as an Advanced / Lead Trails Guide.
-A wide spectrum of High Profile Game will be viewed on foot, with students alternating amongst themselves as Lead and Back-up Rifle.
+This programme is directed at FGASA / THETA qualified Back-up Trails Guides who are looking at gaining more exposure in viewing potentially dangerous game on foot, in order to obtain a full qualification as an Advanced / Lead Trails Guide.
+A wide spectrum of high profile game will be viewed on foot, with students alternating amongst themselves as Lead and Back-up Rifle.

-Under the guidance of experienced Instructors and Professionals in specific fields of biodiversity, you will be given exposure e Pumba Game Reserve, nestled in the Eastern Cape Province.
-You will relate to nature on exciting practical outings, by vehicle and on foot and through informative lectures,.
+Under the guidance of experienced Instructors and Professionals in specific fields of biodiversity, you will be given exposure at Pumba Game Reserve, nestled in the Eastern Cape Province.
+You will relate to nature on exciting practical outings by vehicle and on foot and through informative lectures.
 Every student participating in a course will get to know nature, through structured workbooks, as well as projects, which will involve teamwork.

 Project Type: Game Ranger Training / Backup trails guide course, Conservation Project.